 - Knee joint effusion secondary to trauma.

 - Infrapatellar bursitis: bursitis may also affect the infrapatellar bursa.
-This has the synonyms of 'parson's knee', or 'vicar's knee'.
+This has the synonyms 'parson's knee', or 'vicar's knee'.
 Management follows the same principles as prepatellar bursitis.

 Aspiration of the prepatellar bursa